-(8) Unless renewed, a temporary criterion shall expire no later than the effective date of the next triennial review required by Subsection A of 20.6.4.10 NMAC.
-The commission may consider a petition for renewal.
-The effective period of a temporary criterion shall be extended only if the factors precluding attainment of the underlying criterion still apply, if the petitioner is meeting the conditions for approval of the interim criterion, and if reasonable progress towards meeting the underlying criterion is being achieved.
+(10) The commission may consider a petition to extend a temporary standard.
+The effective period of a temporary standard shall be extended only if demonstrated to the department that the factors precluding attainment of the underlying standard still apply, that the petitioner is meeting the conditions required for approval of the temporary standard, and that reasonable progress towards meeting the underlying standard is being achieved.

-(9) Upon expiration of a temporary criterion, the original criterion becomes applicable.
+(11) A temporary standard shall expire no later than the date specified in the approval of the temporary standard.
+Upon expiration of a temporary standard, the original standard becomes applicable.

-(10) Temporary criteria shall be identified in 20.6.4.97 - 899 NMAC as appropriate for the surface water affected.
+(12) Temporary standards shall be identified in 20.6.4.97 - 899 NMAC as appropriate for the surface water affected.

 [20.6.4.10 NMAC - Rp 20 NMAC 6.1.1102, 10-12-00; Rn, 20.6.4.9 NMAC, 05-23-05; A, 05-23-05; A, 12-01-10; A, XX-XX-XX]

 BASIS FOR CHANGE: The federal water quality standards (WQS) regulations at 40 CFR 131 and the federal permitting regulations at 40 CFR 122 provide a number of tools for states and tribes to adopt that allow for regulatory flexibilities when implementing WQS programs.
-States can adopt procedures or rules for allowing development of site-specific criteria, revision of designated uses, provisions for dilution allowances or mixing zones, permit compliance schedules or enactment of temporary or interim water quality criteria.
+States can adopt procedures or rules for allowing development of site-specific criteria, revision of designated uses, provisions for dilution allowances or mixing zones, permit compliance schedules, enactment of variances, and temporary or interim water quality standards.
 New Mexico has already adopted several of these federally approved tools to assist point and non-point sources meet designated uses and applicable water quality criteria.

-The EPA defines an interim or temporary water quality criteria as a "time limited designated use [or] criteria" (EPA Publication No. EPA-820-F-13-012, March 2013).
-The temporary criteria may be appropriate where "groups of permitees are experiencing the same challenges in meeting their water quality based effluent limits...for the same pollutant, regardless of whether or not the permitees are located on the same waterbody."
+The EPA defines an interim or temporary water quality standard as a "time limited designated use [or] criteria" (EPA Publication No. EPA-820-F-13-012, March 2013).
+The temporary standard may be appropriate where "groups of permitees are experiencing the same challenges in meeting their water quality based effluent limits...for the same pollutant, regardless of whether or not the permitees are located on the same waterbody."
 Id.
-The state may adopt or implement a temporary water quality criteria where an applicant, through a public hearing process, reasonably demonstrates that the unmodified applicable criteria is not attainable based on those factors in 40 CFR 131.10(g).
+The state may adopt or implement a temporary water quality standard where an applicant, through a public hearing process, reasonably demonstrates that the unmodified applicable standard is not attainable based on those factors in 40 CFR 131.10(g).
 The central principal of this tool, as compared to site-specific studies or change of designated use(s), is that the underlying designated use and criteria are not changed, modified or replaced.
 Where implemented, the interim or temporary water quality standard(s) requires regulated facilities to implement adaptive and increasingly restrictive controls or technology which may not be then available or practical, but is necessary to improve the overall water quality.

-While EPA's guidance document refers to temporary or interim water quality criteria as a 'variance,' the New Mexico Water Quality Act, NMSA 1978, 74-6-1, et. seq., and ensuing regulations already define "variance" as an individual discharge permit-specific exclusion from regulation.
-See generally NMSA 1978 § 74-6-4 (h).
-To avoid duplicative terms and meaning, the Bureau finds that the term 'temporary criteria' is more appropriate within the scope of the water quality standards and avoids confusion with other state variance rules and regulations.
-As proposed here, and as required by 40 CFR 131, an applicant proposing the interim or temporary water quality criteria must satisfy the WQCC's public notice, hearing, and appellate procedures before adoption.
-The EPA must also authorize the State's adoption of the criteria.
+While EPA's guidance document refers to temporary or interim water quality standard as a type of 'variance,' the New Mexico Water Quality Act, NMSA 1978, 74-6-1, to -17., and ensuing regulations already describe "variance" as an individual discharge permit-specific exclusion from regulation.
+See generally NMSA 1978, § 74-6-4 (h).
+The Bureau finds that the term 'temporary standard' is more appropriate within the scope of the water quality standards and avoids confusion with other state variance rules and regulations.
+As proposed here, and as required by 40 CFR Part 131, an applicant proposing the interim or temporary water quality standard must satisfy the WQCC's public notice, hearing, and appellate procedures before adoption.
+The EPA must also authorize the State's adoption of the temporary standard.
 In sum, these amendments will provide well documented and authorized flexibility to regulated entities in meeting the state's water quality standards.